Back to News

 LoggLaw G2C — Collar-Type GPS for Wildlife Damage Control (GPS Collar)

-A collar-type GPS for medium to large animals.
-It combines GNSS positioning, LTE-M communication, and solar panels to enable long-term real-time tracking in mountainous environments.
-Its adoption is expanding for behavioral studies of deer, monkeys, bears, and other wildlife, as well as for wildlife damage control.
+A collar-type GPS device designed for medium- to large-sized animals.
+It combines GNSS positioning, LTE-M communication, and a solar panel to enable long-term real-time tracking in mountainous environments.
+Its adoption is expanding for behavioral studies of deer, monkeys, bears, and other wildlife, as well as for wildlife damage control measures.

 A cloud platform that enables real-time visualization and sharing of GPS data collected by the LoggLaw G Series.
 It supports the display of activity ranges on maps, geofence proximity alerts, and data sharing among multiple organizations.